Tattyreagh

 Tattyreagh (from An Táite Riabhach meaning "the striped/tabby field") is a small townland near Seskinore in County Tyrone, Northern Ireland, and is situated within Omagh District Council area.
+Tattyreagh townland is approximately 258 acres in area.

-Over the past 5 years, rapid growth has emerged in this small rural community with new private housing.
-It consists of mainly residential houses and farms, one RC school- Sacred Heart PS, Tattyreagh St. Patrick's Gaelic Athletic Association club, Darcy Park, and a public house.
+Over the past 10 years, rapid growth has emerged in this small rural community with new private housing.
+It consists of mainly residential houses and farms, one Catholic primary school (Sacred Heart PS), Tattyreagh St. Patrick's Gaelic Athletic Association club, Darcy Park, and a public house.
 Cutting through the area is one main road leading from Omagh to Fintona.